-FALSE Later in life, it is the quality of sleep that declines, not total sleep time.
-Researchers have found that sleep becomes more fragmented as people age.
-Many reports suggest that older people are less likely than younger people tostay awake throughout the day; therefore, older people tend to take more naps than younger people do.
+FALSE Later in life, quality of sleep declines, not total sleep time.
+Researchers have found sleep becomes more fragmented as people age.
+Many reports suggest older people are less likely than younger people to stay awake throughout the day; therefore, older people tend to take more naps than younger people.